OgnyanPenkov/SoftUni/PrBasicsJan2017/README.md

 # SoftUni/PrBasicsJan2017
-Seolutions and exercizes from cource programming basic january 2017
+Solutions and exercizes from cource programming basic january 2017